wilsonmar/VisualStudio/README.md

 ## <a name="Editions"> What Edition of Visual Studio?</a>

+For each version of Visual Studio over time:

 ### Visual Studio Express vs Community 2013 Free Edition
+There are free editions of the Visual Studio IDE
+(see https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx),
-While it's true that there are free editions of the Visual Studio IDE (see https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx), Microsoft still sells MSDN licenses based on different editions of Visual Studio because functionality is limited on free editions.
+but Microsoft still sells MSDN licenses based on different editions of Visual Studio because functionality is limited on free editions.

 Express editions cannot install Visual Studio <a href="#PlugIns">plug-ins</a>.
 However Community editions can.
 Also, Community editions is cross-plantform: it can be used to build across platforms - web HTML apps, Windows apps, and Windows Desktop apps.